alonisser/abstractions-talk/presentation.md

 mongo_url="mongodb://127.0.0.1:27017/mydb"

 ```
-It's a powerful tool: it's a concise abstraction which delivers lot's of data:
+It's a powerful tool.
+It's a concise abstraction which delivers lots of data:
- a protocol - how do we communicate, identification, resource location and even configuration
+ a protocol, identification, resource location and even configuration

 ---

 # The old tale about the DB connection

-We change from using concrete ip address to a localhost name.
+We change from using a concrete ip address to a localhost name.

 ```python